-Beginning May 5th, 2014, the Clark County Clerk’s Office will begin accepting e-filing from those attorneys who have registered and received a user ID and password.
+As of May 5th, 2014, the Clark County Clerk’s Office began accepting e-filing from those attorneys who have registered and received a user ID and password.
 If you have already registered with District Court, you will not need to register with Superior Court.
-However, if a legal assistant registered in District Court, they cannot e-file with their user ID and password.
+However, if a legal assistant registered in District Court, they cannot e-file with their user ID and password in Superior Court.
 They must e-file with the attorney's user ID and password.
 If an attorney is not registered, please fill out and submit a registration form and return to Clerk's Office by e-mailing the completed form to email@example.com.
+Please use the following naming convention (Lastname,Firstname.pdf) when naming your form.
 You may also mail or deliver the completed registration form to the Clerk's Office.

 E-filing will not be mandatory in Superior Court.

 Only Black & White Group 4 .TIF images scanned at 300 dpi will be accepted for e-filing ( NO PDF’s).

 New Superior Court cases and other pleadings can be filed after the filing fee has been paid.
 New Cases may be e-filed for case type 2, 3, 4.
 Contact Felicia Tipton at 360-397-2298 to pay the filing fee.
 Payments can be made with a debit/credit card or you can send a check or money order.
 You may purchase a block of case numbers if you anticipate a large number of case filings.

 Attorney Signature: For purposes of e-filing, attorneys may sign their documents in the following manner

 Fax: (206) 123-4567